Skip to Content

 Things To Do at Plaza Las Vegas

-Play Roulette: One of the few remaining bastions of value, Plaza recently installed and operates an affordable single zero roulette wheel, commonly at a $10 minimum bet.
-Impressive, considering most casinos are diluting player odds by adding a 3rd zero.
+Play Roulette: One of the few remaining bastions of value, Plaza recently installed and now operates an affordable single-zero roulette wheel, typically with a $10 minimum.

-Play Video Poker: Plaza offers advantageous video poker pay tables when compared to peer casinos on Fremont Street according to John at VegasAdvantage.com.
+Play Video Poker: Plaza offers more advantageous video poker pay tables than peer casinos on Fremont Street, according to John at VegasAdvantage.com.

-Silver Strike Slot Games: While I’m not an avid slot player, I always drop $20 into one of Plaza’s 2 Silver Strike slot games located right in front of the cage.
+Silver Strike Slot Games: I always drop $20 into one of Plaza’s Silver Strike slot games located right in front of the cage.
 For those unfamiliar, Silver Strike slot machines dispense a collectible token when the “Silver Strike” logo lines up with the pay line.

-While they have a face value redeemable at the cashier cage, I can’t bring myself to do so.
+While they have a face value redeemable at the cashier’s cage, I can’t bring myself to do so.

-EAT: Plaza has a few unique options for meals.
+EAT: Plaza offers a few unique dining options.
 First, if looking for a quick slice, Pop Up Pizza is among the best in Vegas.

 Pop Up Pizza – Satisfactory, but a little “plain Jane”.